tschaffter/docker-getdns-stubby/README.md

 The response includes the following information:

-- The IP address of github.com is 140.82.121.4.
+- The IP address of github.com is 140.82.121.4 (may change over time).
 - The response is returned by the server is 127.0.0.1#53 (Stubby).

-## Acknowledgments

-The Dockerfile is adapted from the one available in the repository [yegle/stubby-docker].

 ## Versioning